Kayou Naruto cards are relatively new, but the artwork on them is pretty cool. Here is the ultimate guide with everything you need to know.

 Can you grade Kayou cards?

 PSA does not grade Kayou cards.
 Beckett was grading Kayou Naruto but has recently stopped accepting them.

-Right now your best bet is to use Mana Grading in the US or MNT in Canada to slab up your cards.
+Right now your best bet is to use Mana Grading in the US.
+Use the code CAPSULE at checkout for 20% off your order.

 When submitting your cards you use Kayou as the company name, Naruto TCG as the Set.
 If you don’t know the player name you can look them up in the card database list.

 If you’re interested in buying graded cards there are some sellers who sell CCG graded slabs.